Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Order-by-order Learning of the Floquet Hamiltonian

-We want to emphasize that the Magnus expansion for $\hat{H}_{\rm F}(\tau)$ is guaranteed to converge only up to a critical value of $\tau$~\cite{Moan2008}, denoted as $\tau_*$, marking the Trotter threshold~\cite{Heyl2019,Sieberer2019,Kargi2021}.
-In general, for $\tau > \tau_*$ the Floquet Hamiltonian $\hat{H}_F(\tau)$ does not exhibit a sparse structure, meaning that process tomography based on a local ansatz will fail which is refelcted in a sharp increase of $\lambda_1$.
-Therfore our protocol provides an experimentally feasible way of detecting the Trotter threshold in DQS, and thus probing the regime of validity of the Trotter approximation (see Sec.~\ref{subsec:HeisenbergDisorder}).
+The Magnus expansion for $\hat{H}^{\mathrm{exp}}_{\rm F}(\tau)$ is guaranteed to converge only up to a critical value of $\tau$~\cite{Moan2008}, that is connected to the breakdown of Trotterization at the Trotter threshold at $\tau_*$~\cite{Heyl2019,Sieberer2019,Kargi2021}.
+In general, for $\tau > \tau_*$ the Floquet Hamiltonian $\hat{H}^{\mathrm{exp}}_{\rm F}(\tau)$ does not exhibit a local structure, meaning that process tomography based on a local ansatz will fail which is reflected in a sharp increase of $\lambda_1$.
+Therefore our protocol provides an experimentally feasible way of detecting the Trotter threshold in DQS, and thus probing the regime of validity of the Trotter approximation (see Sec.~\ref{subsec:HeisenbergDisorder}).

 In practice, the matrix elements in $M(\tau)$ will be noisy due to the fact that they are estimated from a finite number of projective measurements.
 As we will show, the effect of a finite number of samples on $\lambda_1$ can be analytically estimated, and does not spoil the validity of the protocol.
 We will discuss this in more detail in the examples presented in the next section.